bradeneast/bradeneast.com/.history/posts/_published/easy dark mode unlock with konami code_20190923135545.md

 P.S.
 Thanks to [Chris Ferdinandi](https://gomakethings.com) for the konami idea and concise key handler logic!

 P.P.S.
-DEFINITELY DON'T TRY THIS CODE ON MY WEBSITE, LIKE REALLY, DON'T TRY IT NO MATTER HOW MUCH YOU WANT TO.
+DEFINITELY DON'T TRY THIS CODE ON MY WEBSITE, LIKE REALLY DON'T DO IT.